microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 description: >
 ---

-## Use Managed Identity on an Azure Arc-enabled server
+## Using Managed Identity on Azure Arc-enabled servers

 The following README will guide you on how to work with the Hybrid Instance Metadata Service on an Azure Arc-enabled server, and authenticate the system assigned Managed Identity against Azure APIs.